+2022-2023 - UN-RIAS is yet to set up a platform on which to disclose internal audit reports for the public, where mandated or possible by the disclosure policies of its members.
+UN-RIAS is working on putting together a proposal for an "oversight trust fund" with UNEG in order to receive funding to finance, inter alia, the development and maintenance of such a UN-RIAS platform.

+% of inter-agency pooled funds posting evaluation reports on the UNEG website Baseline (2018): 0% Target (2019): 100% Baseline 2018: Yes - All inter-agency pooled funds evaluation reports in which UNFPA is involved are posted on UNFPA website and UNEG website.

+2019 and 2020: Yes - All inter-agency pooled funds evaluation reports in which UNFPA is involved are posted on UNFPA website and UNEG website.

-% of inter-agency pooled funds posting evaluation reports on the UNEG website Baseline (2018): 0% Target (2019): 100% Baseline 2018: Yes - All inter-agency pooled funds evaluation reports in which UNFPA is involved are posted on the UNFPA website and the UNEG website.
-2019 and 2020: Yes - All inter-agency pooled funds evaluation reports in which UNFPA is involved are posted on the UNFPA website and the UNEG website.
-10. Increase visibility of results from contributors of voluntary core resources, pooled and thematic funds and for programme country contributions Specific mention of voluntary core, pooled and thematic fund contributors, and program country contributions in UNCT annual results reporting and entity-specific country and global reporting Baseline (2018): n/a Target (2020): Yes Yes - UNFPA mentions core contributors in the annual reports of the Executive Director, annual report on SFD 2018-2019-2020, country level annual reports, UNFPA donor pages and other publications such as the "Top 20 UNFPA donors: global statistics", Core Resources Mobilization Campaign, and all documentation on Structured Funding Dialogues.
-Specific mention of individual contributors in all results reporting by pooled fund and thematic fund administrators and UNSDG recipients Baseline (2018): n/a Target (2020): Yes Yes - Pooled Funds - All UN pooled and inter-agency mechanisms mention individual contributors in annual reports, online platforms and publications.
+2021 and 2022: Yes - All inter-agency pooled funds evaluation reports in which UNFPA is involved are posted on UNFPA website and UNEG website.

+2022 and 2023: Yes - All inter-agency pooled funds evaluation reports in which UNFPA is involved are posted on UNFPA website and UNEG website.

+10. Increase visibility of results from contributors of voluntary core resources, pooled & thematic funds and for program country contributions

+Specific mention of voluntary core, pooled and thematic fund contributors, and program country contributions in UNCT annual results reporting and entity specific country and global reporting Baseline (2018): n/aTarget (2020): Yes

+Yes - UNFPA mentions core contributors in the annual reports of the Executive Director, annual report on SFD 2018-2019-2020-2021-2022, country level annual reports, UNFPA donor pages and other publications such as the "Top 20 UNFPA donors: global statistics", Core Resources Mobilization Campaign, and all documentation on Structured Funding Dialogues.

+Specific mention of individual contributors in all results reporting by pooled fund and thematic fund administrators and UNSDG recipients

+Baseline (2018): n/aTarget (2020): Yes

+Yes - Pooled Funds - All UN pooled and inter-agency mechanisms mention individual contributors in annual reports, online platforms and publications.
 These include: UNFPA-UNICEF Global Programme to End Child Marriage/ UNFPA-UNICEF Joint Programme on Elimination of Female Genital Mutilation: Accelerating Change; the Spotlight Initiative to eliminate violence against women and girls; the Peace Building Fund, among others.
-Agency-specific thematic funds - All current UNFPA thematic funds mention individual contributors in their respective annual reports, online platforms and other publications.
-Increasing efficien cies 11.
-Implement the SG's goals on operational Consolidation of common premises (%) Baseline (2017): 17% Target (2021): 50% Baseline 2018: As of 31 Dec.
-2018, UNFPA shared common premises in 72% of its office locations. consolidation for efficiency gains 2019 : As of 31 Dec.
-2019, UNFPA shared common premises in 72% of its office locations.
-2020: As of 31 Dec 2020, UNFPA shared common premises in 72% of its office locations. % of UNCTs that have an approved BOS in place, to enable common Baseline (2017): 20% Target (2021): 100% Baseline 2018: UNFPA has implemented the BOS in 58 countries or 46% of its country offices.

-UNFPA report on the structured funding dialogue, 2020-2021
+Agency specific thematic funds - All current UNFPA thematic funds mention individual contributors in their respective annual report, online platforms and other publications.